Geese and swans are some of the largest birds you will find in Virginia!

 - Look for the distinctive orange bill that features a black base and knob.

-But did you know that these swans are NOT native to Virginia?
+But did you know that Mute Swans are NOT native to Virginia?

 Despite their name, these swans are not mute!

 While relatively quiet, they make a hoarse trumpet sound when defending their territory.
 And if they are threatened, expect to hear various barks, hisses, and snorts.